 Arundel Wetland Centre

-Be there as the Reserve Team unpack the moth traps for close up encounters with a myriad of moth species on the monthly survey.
-Join Reserve Manager Suzi Lanaway to help ID the catch.
+Alongside the Reserve Team participants unpacked the moth traps for close up encounters with a myriad of moth species on the monthly survey.
+Aiding to help identfiy the catch and input the data.

 WEDNESDAY 11TH